-The company made a loss of €207,980 (2011: €187,261) for the year ended 31 May 2012 and has net current liabilities of €857,018 (2011: €561) at that date.
-The directors have confirmed that they will not seek repayment of amounts owed to them by the company of €831,939 within 12 months of the date of approval of the financial statements, unless the company has sufficient funds available to repay such amounts.
+The company made a loss of €179,955 (2012: €207,980) during the year ended 31 May 2013 and has net current liabilities of €1,207,778 (2012: €857,018) at that date.
+The directors have confirmed that they will not seek repayment of amounts owed to them by the company of €1,074,264 (2012: €831,939) within 12 months of the date of approval of the financial statements, unless the company has sufficient funds available to repay such amounts.

-Conroy Gold and Natural Resources Plc, which has common shareholders and directors, has confirmed that it will not seek repayment of amounts due by the company within 12 months of the date of approval of the financial statements unless the company has sufficient funds available to repay such amounts.
+Conroy Gold and Natural Resources plc, which has certain common shareholders and directors has confirmed that it will not seek repayment of amounts due by the company of €119,306 within 12 months of the date of approval of the financial statements unless the company has sufficient funds available to repay such amounts.
+The company has also received confirmation that its immediate funding requirements will continue to be met through increases in the shareholder loan as explained in Note 13 to enable the company to discharge its current liabilities as they fall due.

-The directors have reviewed the projected cash flows for the company and on the basis of the projected cash flow information, the prospect for raising additional equity as required and taking into account the high potential of the acreage under licence, they consider it appropriate to prepare the financial statements on a going concern basis.
+The directors have reviewed the projected cash flows for the company and on the basis of the projected cash flow information, the prospects for raising additional equity as required, and taking into account the high potential of the acreage under licence, they consider it appropriate to prepare the financial statements on a going concern basis.
 The financial statements do not include any adjustments to the carrying amount, or classification of assets and liabilities, if the company was unable to continue as a going concern in the future.